Our vision is of a Libya which embodies the values and principles of human rights and the rule of law and is a society

 Ali Agab Nour joined LFJL in 2015 as Legal Advisor.
 He provides legal advice on strategic litigation cases, conducts legal research to support LFJL's programmes and provides training to Libyan lawyers on international and regional human rights mechanisms.
 Prior to LFJL, Ali worked as a litigation lawyer and legal aid coordinator for torture prevention projects in Sudan.
 He has also worked closely with REDRESS as a program coordinator in Sudan, and has worked on law reform, torture prevention and strategic litigation with the African Centre for Justice and Peace Studies (ACJPS).
 Ali holds a BA in English Language from the University of Khartoum, an LLB and a GDL in law from the University of Alneelain, and an LLM on Human Rights, Conflict and Justice from the School of Oriental and African Studies.
 Ali is fluent in Arabic and English.

 Elise Flecher joined LFJL in 2017 as Advocacy Programme Researcher.
-In this role, Elise monitors the human rights situation in Libya and identifies advocacy priorities for the Programme.
+In this role, Elise monitors the human rights situation in Libya and identifies advocacy priorities and strategies for the Programme.
 She also represents LFJL at missions to the UN Human Rights Council, African Commission for Human and Peoples’ Rights and ICC Assembly of States Parties.
 Prior to LFJL, Elise interned at the United Nations in New York and in the field with the United Nations Development Programme in Kosovo.
 Elise holds a Master’s degree in Public International Law and International Administration from Sorbonne Law School and an LLM in Human Rights Law from the London School of Economics and Political Science.
 Elise is fluent in English and French.